 CCBC was founded in 1982 and is one of the most successful boat clubs in Durham.
 Having won medals and pots all over the country, the top CCBC boats have qualified for Henley Royal Regatta on a number of occasions – a feat only achieved by the best boats.

-Recent highlights include the women’s first VIII placing first of the Durham colleges at Women’s VIII Head of the River Race in 2012 and the purchase of a new Stampfli VIII in Michaelmas term 2012 (picture below of the boat naming ceremony).
+Recent highlights include the women’s first IV representing CCBC at Henley Women’s Regatta and the purchase of two new Stampfli IV’s in Michaelmas term 2018 (picture below of the boat naming ceremony).

 The CCBC Fleet

 We have a large fleet of boats consisting of:

 - Iris (Swift)

 - Wooden IVs:

 - Lotte (Stampfli)

 - Oliver Philpot (Janousek)